Italian Motorcycle Brands

 Adiva Logo

 One of the young but promising Italian brands in the motorcycle industry is Adiva, which was founded in 1994.
-Serial production of city scooters on 2 and 3 wheels began in 2001, and in 2008, their model AD3 received an honorary prize at the EICMA exhibition held in Milan.
+Serial production of city scooters on 2 and 3 wheels began in 2001, and in 2008, their model AD3 received an honorary prize at the EICMA exhibition in Milan.
 The model was characterized by increased maneuverability and stability, which is important for urban conditions.
 This was provided by the original design of the chassis, which provides two wheels at the front and one at the rear.
 All models of the brand are equipped with a retractable, weatherproof roof.
-The headquarters of the company is located in Milan; production sites are located in Malaysia and Taiwan.
+The company’s headquarters is in Milan, and its production sites are in Malaysia and Taiwan.
 Distribution centers have been opened in Japan, China, and Hong Kong.

-The desire to enter the market was supported by the ambitions of the company, which paid great attention to the formation of its unique style.
+The company’s ambitions supported the desire to enter the market, which paid great attention to forming its unique style.
 It is based on innovation, modern design, and enthusiasm.
-These three components were reflected in the Adiva logo, which formed a visual perception of integrity, perfection, safety, and versatility, which are characteristic of the whole model range of the Italian brand.
+These three components were reflected in the Adiva logo, which formed a visual perception of integrity, perfection, safety, and versatility, characteristic of the whole model range of the Italian brand.
 Visually, the emblem is a circle, which has a volumetric bulge.
-The circle has an even lower part, which is supported by an arrow-shaped element directed from its top to the center.
+The circle has an even lower part, supported by an arrow-shaped element directed from its top to the center.
 The emblem is a stylized image of a wheel connected to a fork.
 This element complements this visual perception of the composition and simultaneously forms the contours of the letter “A” – the first letter of the brand name.

 Aermacchi